jlplayel/anagrams-jersey-spring/README.txt

 - Optional: Eclipse with Gradle plugging and/or a configured served.

 GRADLE COMMANDS
--  $>gradle build : generates the WAR file, ready for be included in the server.
+-  $ gradle build : generates the WAR file, ready for be included in the server.
--  $>gradle test : runs the unitary test
+-  $ gradle test : runs the unitary test
--  $>gradle integrationTest : runs the integration test
+-  $ gradle integrationTest : runs the integration test
+- Optional(for preparing to Eclipse): $ gradle cleaneclipse eclipse

 DEPENDENCIES
 Check the build.graddle file for a full list of dependencies and their versions.